 - Participation is required of all students and will be based on each student's contribution of original comments, questions, etc. to the class.
 Simply showing up for class does not constitute participation.
-Remaining silent in class means that the highest grade a student can receive is a B. Punctuality is important and participation points will not be awarded to students who are late to class. - At the beginning of each class, either a quiz will be given or students will hand in at least three original comments or questions based on the reading material (students will be told the week before whether a quiz of comments/questions will be given).
-Quizzes will cover the day's reading material and will be closed-book.
-The comments/questions should be fairly detailed and developed, i.e. "What does 'epigenetics' mean?" will earn no points.
-Each comment/question should be ~1 short paragraph.
-The comments/questions should cover all assigned peer-reviewed journal articles for the week, not for the news-and-views type articles and are intended to ensure that each student is prepared to actively participate in class discussions.
-The lowest grade (quizzes or comments/questions) will be dropped.
-Missed quizzes or comments/questions cannot be made up. - There will be approximately 2-4 homework exercises involving the analysis of hypothetical or real molecular data.
+Remaining silent in class means that the highest grade a student can receive is a B. Punctuality is important and participation points will not be awarded to students who are late to class. - At the beginning of each class, students will hand in at least three original commentary/question statements based on the reading material.
+The commentary/questions should be fairly detailed and developed, i.e. "What does 'epigenetics' mean?" will earn no points because you should look up the meaning of the 'epigenetics' as part of reading to understanding the course material.
+Students should incorporate material from other sources and research questions or ideas that occur while reading the article in each commentary/question.
+Each commentary/question should be ~1 paragraph.
+The commentary/questions should cover all assigned peer-reviewed journal articles and textbook reading for the week (it's not necessary to cover the news-and-views type articles) and are intended to ensure that each student is prepared to actively participate in class discussions.
+Please indicate which journal article or textbook chapter relates to each commentary/question.
+The lowest grade will be dropped.
+Missed commentary/questions cannot be made up. - There will be approximately 4 quizzes taken in class during the semester.
+The quizzes consist of several short answer questions and are intended to ensure that you are doing the readings every week and to help prepare you for the exam. - There will be approximately 2-4 homework exercises involving the analysis of hypothetical or real molecular data.
 The exercises are intended to give students an opportunity to perform analyses similar to those conducted in the discussion papers and will be graded on effort and accuracy.
 Exercises must be turned in two weeks after they are assigned.
 Students who miss a class in which an exercise is assigned are expected to make up any missed material and to turn in exercises on time, i.e. two weeks after the missed class. - There will be 1 exam that will consist of essay and short answer questions and exercises (similar to the homework exercises).
 Questions must be answered during the exam period without reference to books or notes of any kind.
 Calculators may be used, but no personal communication devices will be allowed.

 Make-up exams will be scheduled only in extenuating circumstances and will require a doctor's note, police report, or similar supporting documentation.